 CARB diesel inventories tumbled 15 percent, or 303,000 barrels, to 1.75 million in the week ended Aug.
 24, the state Energy Commission said by e-mail.
 That’s the lowest level since August 2005 and the third weekly decline.

 Royal Dutch Shell Plc (RDSA)’s 158,000-barrel-a-day Martinez refinery in Northern California reported a planned shutdown of the flexicoker Aug.
 28, a filing with the Contra Costa County hazardous materials division showed.
 Tesoro Corp.
-(TSO)’s 170,000- barrel-a-day Golden Eagle refinery also cut diesel output last week after a compressor failure at a hydrodesulfurization unit, a person with direct knowledge of the upset said Aug.
+(TSO:US)’s 170,000- barrel-a-day Golden Eagle refinery also cut diesel output last week after a compressor failure at a hydrodesulfurization unit, a person with direct knowledge of the upset said Aug.
 21.

 California-blend gasoline, or Carbob, in San Francisco gained 1.5 cents to 25.5 cents a gallon above Nymex gasoline futures.
 The same fuel in Los Angeles rose 3.5 cents to 25.5 cents a gallon over futures.